TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 As a first step, write a Jasmin program `simple.j` in project `jasmin.example` which you expect to be the result of a MiniJava-to-Jasmin compiler applied on the above program.
 Generate a Java class file from `simple.j` and run it with the *Spoofax -> JVM -> Generate class file on disk and execute* builder.
 Improve your program until it executes without errors.
-The contents if your Jasmin program should be pasted into WebLab, see the submission info for more details.

 ### Implement a Code Generation Strategy